yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

   * If you change a problem after it is released, the problem **Count** values reflect the entire problem history.
 It may not be possible for you to determine which answers were given before and after you made the change.

-  * Due to database changes, this report includes activity that occurred after October 2013 only.
+  * Due to database changes, this report includes only activity that occurred after October 2013.

-  * For checkboxes, dropdown, and multiple choice problems added after October 2013, but with no activity after early March 2014, the **AnswerValue** displays a generic label (such as choice_1, choice_2) rather than the actual text label.
+  * For checkboxes, dropdown, and multiple choice problems added after October 2013, but with no activity after early March 2014, the **AnswerValue** is blank; however, the **ValueID** does display internal identifiers such as choice_1 and choice_2.

+  * For problems that use the **Randomization** setting in Studio added after October 2013, but with no activity after early March 2014, the **Question** is blank.

 .. _Download_Answer_Distributions: